A Higher-Order Correct Fast Moving-Average Bootstrap for Dependent Data: Monte Carlo experiments

-Beside the FMB, we consider the CR yielded by some competitors.
-The first competitor (labeled as $\mathcal{S}$) inverts the same Rao-type statistic as the FMB (in \eqref{gQFMB}), but it makes use of the $\mathcal{X}^2_{r}$ asymptotic distribution to compute the rejection probabilities (with $r=3$).
-The second competitor (labeled as $\mathcal{W}$) is the standard elliptical contour of an asymptotically $\mathcal{X} ^2_{p}$ distributed Wald statistic, whose covariance matrix is an HAC estimator with bandwidth $B_N$.
-Finally, the third competitor (labeled as $\mathcal{LR}$) is based on inversion of the GEL likelihood ratio test of \cite{guggenberger_generalized_2008}, asymptotically distributed as a $\mathcal{X}^2_{r}$ (again with $r=3$).
+In the following, we compute by Monte Carlo simulations the coverage of FMB CR.
+We label the results $\hat{Q}_{FMB}$ for the FMB using $\hat{Q},$ $\tilde{Q}_{FMB}$ for the FMB using the cubic approximation of Remark \ref{nomono2} and $\tilde{Q}_{FMB,2}$ for the FMB using the quadratic approximation of Remark \ref{nomono2}.
+To validate numerically our theoretical results, we compare the coverage of these FMB CR to some standard first-order correct alternatives.
+The first one, labeled as $\hat{Q}_{\mathcal{X}^2_r}$, defines CR as contours of the same statistic than FMB, but making use of the (first-order correct) $\mathcal{X}^2_{r}$ asymptotic distribution to compute the rejection probabilities.
+The second one is the standard elliptical contour of an asymptotically $\mathcal{X}^2_{p}$ distributed Wald statistic (labeled as $W_{\mathcal{X}^2_{p}}$), whose covariance matrix is a HAC estimator with bandwidth $B_T$.